developwithpassion/expansions/README.md

 This was one of the first projects I wrote when I was teaching myself ruby.
 A lot of the codebase definitely shows its age, but it is also what I use to this day to manage my [cross platform script configuration system].

-It is really an extremely scaled down rake built to suit one specific purpose (supporting the expansions for the scripts I was managing!!)
+It really supports one specific purpose (supporting the expansions for the scripts I was managing!!)

 #Usage